thebridsk/bridgescorerdocs/docs/content/duplicate/enterhand.md

 Verify the score at the bottom right, above the **OK** button.
 At the bottom right, above the **Clear** button, there is a breakdown of how the score was calculated.

 When the contract and result is correct, hit the **OK** button.
+The OK button is grayed out and can't be hit until all the information has been entered.

 The **Clear** button is to remove all the contract and result selections.

 The **Cancel** button will not save any results, and return to the [scoreboard from table page](scoreboardfromtable.html).